-The officers of the Rural Planning Committee shall be selected from the Rural Planning Committee membership and announced at the first official meeting of the Rural Planning Committee on odd numbered years.
-The committee shall select the following officers: a Chairperson to preside over meetings, a Vice-Chairperson to act on the Chairperson's behalf in his or her absence, and a Secretary to certify all minutes of Rural Planning Committee meetings.
+The officers of the COMMITTEE shall be selected from the COMMITTEE membership annually and announced at the first official meeting of the COMMITTEE.
+The committee shall select the following officers: a Chairperson to preside over meetings, a Vice-Chairperson to act on the Chairperson's behalf in his or her absence, and a Secretary to certify all minutes of COMMITTEE business meetings.